830000A 1983: JIMMY CLIFF.

 Dick Heckstall-Smith, Willie Garnett & John Picard (horns)

-Note: The show was broadcast through UK radio (BBC) ‘In Concert’ on
+Note: The songs above were broadcast through UK radio (BBC1) ‘In

 Bring It On Home To Me and Money Honey were released officially on